Pagghiu/SaneCppLibraries/Documentation/Libraries/Build.md

     - SC::Build::Platform @copybrief SC::Build::Platform
     - SC::Build::Configuration @copybrief SC::Build::Configuration
     - SC::Build::Generator @copybrief SC::Build::Generator
-- `SCBuild.cpp` calls SC::Build::ConfigurePresets::generateAllPlatforms or manually invokes SC::Build::Definition::generate
+- `SC-build.cpp` calls SC::Build::ConfigurePresets::generateAllPlatforms or manually invokes SC::Build::Definition::generate
 - Debugging the build script means just debugging a regular C++ executable

+@note Check the [Tools](@ref page_tools) page for more details on `SC.sh build`.

 So far the entire build configuration is created in C++ but each invocation with a different set of "build parameters" it's building a data structure that is free of conditionals, as they've been evaluated by the imperative code.
 Such "post-configure" build settings could be serialized to JSON (or using binary [Serialization](@ref library_serialization_binary)) or to any other declarative format if needed.